Can I Ask a Former Employer to Delete My Data?

 Eliminate Unnecessary Data

-Identify the data that holds the least value and politely request its removal.
+Identify the data with the most negligible value and politely request its removal.

 Embrace Continuous Learning